-- (b) Exterior Side Yard Setback 3.0 metres

-- (c) '-H' Holding Provisions:

-- a.
-The 'H' holding provision may be removed as such time as a let of opinion signed by an independent, qualified professional holding a valid license to practice in Ontario as an engineer (P.Eng) is submitted to the Township confirming that the existing municipal water and sewer services contain adequate capacity to serve the requirements of the proposed development
+- (b) '-H' Holding Provisions: - a.
+The 'H' holding provision may be removed as such time as a let of opinion signed by an independent, qualified professional holding a valid license to practice in Ontario as an engineer (P.Eng) is submitted to the Township confirming that the existing municipal water and sewer services contain adequate capacity to serve the requirements of the proposed development - (c) Barrier free parking shall be provided at a rate of 4% of the required parking spaces. - (d) Garbage - i.
+Garbage facilities must be provided internal to the building.

-R2-X. Block 149 on the lands east of County Road 3, south of Railway Street and north of County Road 2.
+R2-X. Block 235 on the lands east of County Road 3, south of Railway Street and north of County Road 2.